takimafr/designmyapp/README.md

 This git repository concentrates all public resources and information on how to get started with the development of templates on DesignMyApp.

-Please track all issues related to either the public platform, the API, or the SDK on this repository.
+Please track all issues related to either the public platform, the OpenStreetMap related projects, the API, or the SDK on this repository.

 Follow us on Twitter:
 @DesignMyApp